 But who should we thank for all this green magic?
 Our fantastic customers who choose 100% renewable electricity, as we plant 5 trees for every single one of them, every year.

-Don’t settle for anything less than 100% renewables, with our Green Energy add-on.
+Don’t settle for anything less than 100% renewable electricity, with our Green Energy add-on.
 For every year you go green, we’ll plant 5 trees in the UK on your behalf.Add on some green

 Friendly competition, high fives, and forests in the making… watch this group